Search

 a. some movies have sexual scenes in them that stir up desire and give the impression that there are no consequences to fornication

-b. drinking alcohol and using drugs, while always wrong, instantly begins to lower inhibitions against sin
+b. drinking alcohol and using drugs, while always wrong, instantly begins to lower inhibitions against sin, even if it's the other person who is doing it

-c. making out stirs up the adrenaline and the energy and it becomes very difficult to apply the brakes when most necessary
+c. making out stirs up adrenaline and energy and it becomes very difficult to apply the brakes when most necessary

 d. it is understandable that we want to dress attractively and to emphasize our best features, but tight jeans, short skirts and low cut blouses make for easy prey